4 Ways That Small Talk Improves Business English Conversation

 Sometimes, you will have to engage in what is called “small talk.”

-Basically, small talk is when you talk about things that do not really matter too much.
+Small talk is when you talk about things that do not really matter too much, such as the weather.
 You do this to occupy time and be polite, but it can also be surprisingly useful for business.
 Here’s how.

-What does it mean to connect with someone?
+What does it mean to “make a connection” with someone?

 You do not have to become best friends with your colleagues or clients, but you should come across as a likeable, trustworthy person.
 The best way to do that is by connecting with people.
 “To connect” means to join two things together.